 For more information on all the government grants available in your particular province, you should contact an RESP adviser that can help you through the process.
 Heritage RESP has offices and RESP advisers ready to answer your questions throughout Canada, and they have great reviews available online.

 Apart from government initiatives, there are other inflation-beating methods.
 Life insurance plans, TFSAs, and well-planned endowment policies for children’s studies help parents gather funds efficiently than having to pin their hopes on risk-ridden investment options.
 When you choose such time-sensitive guaranteed plans, you let your child focus on their studies and grow in their field.

 Choosing the Best Education Plan

-Education endowment plans protects you from market risks and provides coverage for premiums invested by you.
+Education endowment plans protect you from market risks and provide coverage for premiums invested by you.
 In addition, the Government of Canada will match 20 cents for every dollar you save, up to $7,200 per child.
-By saving up to the limit you can get the most government money possible.
+By saving up to the limit, you can get the most government money possible.

 Before walking the meandering path to fulfilling your child’s education, you need to figure out your budget, establish savings targets, and chose the right endowment plan.
-It would be wise to note various competitive returns to compare risk-return ratios of your investment instruments.
-Safest and the most lucrative of all, RESPs are the best educational savings options having no associated costs.
+It would be wise to note various competitive returns to compare the risk-return ratios of your investment instruments.
+Safest and most lucrative, RESPs are the best educational savings options with no associated costs.